osrf/gazebo_tutorials/install/tutorial_1-9.md

 #Download and Install Gazebo

-### Important Notes ###
+### Important Notes

-'''New in Gazebo 1.9:''' the parsers for the Simulated Description Format (SDF) and the Universal Robotic Description Format (URDF) have been moved into a seperate package named SDFormat.
+**New in Gazebo 1.9:** the parsers for the Simulated Description Format (SDF) and the Universal Robotic Description Format (URDF) have been moved into a seperate package named SDFormat.

 1. ROS Users:
  1. Only install Gazebo from here, and only follow tutorials from this website.
 Documentation on ros.org for Gazebo is old and not actively maintained.